Experience a Week in the Vibrant Arts Scene of Saratoga Springs

-Authentic Shakespeare productions right here in Saratoga's Historical Congress Park.
+Witness authentic Shakespeare productions right here in Saratoga's Historic Congress Park.
 Multiple shows are professionally produced each year, free to the public.

-How can you make the most of the Saratoga arts scene?
-Mix and match these day itineraries with a splash of your own interests along the way.
+How can you make the most of Saratoga's arts scene?
+Mix and match these day itineraries with a splash of your own interests along the way!